EPC Band F

 So Why Does A Home Have An Energy Efficiency Rating Of An F?

-The EPC is made up of information gathered from the property about the existing:
+To product the home epc rating, information is gathered from the property about the existing:

 - Heat loss areas of the property (ie, external walls, roofs & floors)